TheHunter597/bom/README.md

 * scrolling up the page would cause the nav to scroll down

+* changing the class of sections is dependent upon a scroll event linked to event Listener

-# Development
+# Contribute

 * was developed by mohamed hossam , horray

-* changing the class of sections is dependent upon a scroll event linked to event Listener